flatironinstitute/sciware/17_FICluster/main.md

     </parameter>
 </parameterset>
 ```
-<small>Simulation config courtesy Yin Li (CCA)</small>

 ## Benchmarking: conclusion

-- Try and benchmark when you are starting a new large project
+- Try and benchmark when you are starting a new large project on the FI machines
 - Using a toolkit like JUBE can simplify your work
 - For examples: https://github.com/gkrawezik/BENCHMARKS